iasmingo/LAIMA_Project/README.md

 # LAIMA_Project
+This is a project for the Laboratory of Artificial Intelligence and Machine Aid.
-This is a game that aims to be accessible for children with disabilities.
+It consists of a game that uses accessibility concepts for children.